David-904905/Frontend/dayseven/README.md

 - dispatch -> This is a function you call to send actions to the reducer, which then updates the state.

 - state -> This is the current state value, which you can use in your component.

+## The useRef Hook

+- useRef Hook provides a way to access and interact with DOM elements or to persist values across renders without causing a re-render.

+- We can use this hook to manipulate an element accross the DOM.

 ## Discoveries